 In order to drive recruitment, it’s important you have a strong understanding of your users.
 Who are they?
 What are their motivations?
 Why do they keep coming back?
-That way, you can create targeted, more personalized campaigns, and meet prospective students where they’re at in the process, speak to their needs, and identify candidates that might be a good fit.
+That way, you can create targeted campaigns, that leverage personalization and meet prospective students where they’re at in the process, speak to their needs, and identify candidates that might be a good fit.

 In the academic world, that can be particularly challenging for a few reasons.

 Many university marketing departments aren’t accustomed to analyzing large quantities of data.
 For a while, universities distanced themselves from the idea of having “marketing” or “sales” departments in favor of less “dirty” words.

 “There can be resistance for universities to think of themselves as a business,” said Rhiannon Clifton, former Director of Strategic Program & Outreach for the College of Media at the University of Illinois at Urbana-Champaign.

 As cultural and technological advances proved useful, many have caught up, slowly embracing new strategies and hiring marketers the way companies do.
 But many are still catching up.